 These are from Boxerworks.com

-1. I have narrow ear canals, and have problems with earplugs fitting properly.
+1. I have narrow ear canals and have problems with earplugs fitting properly.
 I worked with our audiologist there at the hospital where I am employed.
 I have found that North Com-fit AB model Z281601 fit my ears canals and reduce the noise level greatly.
 I believe that the earplugs allow me to ride at least 100 miles extra per day than without earplugs.
-I only wish that I had worn hearing protection when I was younger, maybe I would not have the constant ringing, and would be able to hear what my wife says, but that may be selective hearing loss.
+I only wish that I had worn hearing protection when I was younger, maybe I would not have the constant ringing, and would be able to hear what my wife says, but that may be a selective hearing loss.

 The important thing with earplugs is that they fit in the ear canal for comfort and function

-2. I have Tinnitis as well, from too many hours working around USAF jet engines.
+2. I have Tinnitus as well, from too many hours working around USAF jet engines.
 My wife and I use “Howard Leight” brand “Leight Sleepers” rated 32 dB reduction.
-They really lower the wind and tire noise but allow you to here the traffic around you.
+They really lower the wind and tire noise but allow you to hear the traffic around you.
 They are shaped like a winged bullet and are softer than the yellow straight sided plugs so you don’t get the feeling of pressure or scratchiness in your ears.

 3. While researching for my work, training sound technicians, I have learned that extended exposure to a loud yet not painful sound, such as the wind noise when traveling at highway speeds on a motorcycle, causes permanent hearing damage to one’s ability to hear sounds in the higher frequencies.
 This damage is not usually immediately noticeable, but it is cumulative and results in a considerable acceleration of the natural loss of these frequencies due to aging.
 The result is that one finds it more and more difficult to understand speech.
 Even when one can hear the sounds, individual words are difficult to discern.
 Picking speech out of background noise can become impossible.